 - Share your homegrown vegetables and farm-fresh eggs.
 If you have chickens, share the wealth with your friends and family!

-- When driving through a bridge toll or drive-in restaurant, pay for the car behind you.
+- Pay for the car behind you when driving through a bridge toll or drive-in restaurant.

 - Do what you say you’re going to do.